JxViii/Kinetia/src/blog/spotlight-personal-stories-of-resilience-and-hope.md

 ---
-title: “Understanding Food Insecurity And Strategies For Sustainable Solutions In Equatorial Guinea”
+title: "Understanding Food Insecurity And Strategies For Sustainable Solutions In Equatorial Guinea"
-desc: “Food insecurity remains a pressing issue in Equatorial Guinea, impacting the well-being of its population.
-This article explores the causes of food insecurity and offers sustainable solutions to address this challenge effectively.”
+desc: "Food insecurity remains a pressing issue in Equatorial Guinea, impacting the well-being of its population.
+This article explores the causes of food insecurity and offers sustainable solutions to address this challenge effectively."
 date: 2023-10-04
 img: 01-article.jpg
 layout: article.njk